-Dr. Altman earned her M.A. in Clinical and Counseling Psychology from Columbia University and her Psy.D. in Clinical Psychology from Antioch University New England.
-Dr. Altman received her clinical training at the Institute for Psychoanalytic Training and Research (IPTAR), SUNY Downstate Medical Center, Mount Sinai Beth Israel, and JCCA Foster Care Agency.
-She completed her doctoral internship at Middlesex Hospital in Connecticut where she trained in crisis intervention, psychological assessment, and the treatment of severe mental illness.
+Dr. Altman is a published author in Frontiers in Psychiatry for her work on suicide prevention and has presented her research at national conferences, including the American Psychiatric Association’s annual convention, where she spoke on the impact of societal disconnection on mental health.
+She earned her Master's in Clinical and Counseling Psychology from Columbia University and her Doctorate in Clinical Psychology from Antioch University New England.
+Her clinical training includes work at the Institute for Psychoanalytic Training and Research (IPTAR), SUNY Downstate Medical Center, Mount Sinai Beth Israel, and JCCA Foster Care Agency.
+She completed her doctoral internship at Middlesex Hospital in Connecticut where she was voted a patient-preferred clinician.

 Dr. Rachel Altman's specialties include Personality Disorders, Anxiety and Depression, Complex Grief, Couples Therapy, Obsessive Compulsive Disorder (OCD), Challenges in Dating and Romantic Relationships, and Post-Traumatic Stress Disorder (PTSD).